 Their primary response unit, Engine 5792, was parked in the bay, ready to go.
 Additional response units include an older backup engine and a water tender, a critical resource in areas where water is not always readily available.
 An emergency response vehicle carrying the tools and technology needed to support the often dangerous response and rescue operations sits ready.

 Firefighter Ian Poelman walks through his response to the call.

-“We had returned to the station from a callout about an hour earlier.
+“We had returned to the station about an hour earlier from a callout.
 I was in my assigned room, resting.
-We were in the middle of our 48 hour shift, so you grab what sleep you can.
+We were in the middle of our 48-hour shift, so you grab what sleep you can.
 I heard the bells coming through the speaker in the room.
-The dispatcher’s tone was slightly more urgent than usual, and his report of a structure fire with potential injury told me this was a serious incident.
+The dispatcher’s tone was slightly more urgent than usual, and his report of a structure fire with a potential injury told me this was a serious incident.
 The team responded immediately, falling into the process we have learned.
 Dress and go.
-As we took our places on the engine, I went through my mental checklist of all the steps we would take during the response.”
+As we took our places on the engine, I reviewed my mental checklist of all the steps we would take during the response.”

 1:33:53 AM – Engine en route

-“Our mobile GPS was launched.
-Maps popped up with a location and route.
+“Our mobile GPS was launched, and maps popped up with a location and route.
 The incident response binder showed us the locations of nearby hydrants.
-Captain Torlano went through her routine, devising an initial plan based on the information she had.
-We train for these events, so a lot of the steps we take are familiar.
+Captain Torlano went through her routine, devising an initial plan based on her information.
+We train for these events, so the steps we take are familiar.
 But you don’t know everything until you get to the scene.”

 1:40:56 AM – On Scene

 “I was the incident commander.
-I did my walk around, sized up the situation, and eliminated rescue.
-There was an injured resident who was being treated by a neighbor, who is a nurse.
-I released the patient to the ambulance crew that had arrived on scene.”
+I did my walk-around, sized up the situation, and eliminated rescue.
+A neighbor, a nurse, is treating an injured resident, and I released the patient to the ambulance crew that had arrived on scene.”

 1:42:52 AM – Cambria Healthcare District Ambulance on scene